UniversalRobots/Universal_Robots_Client_Library/README.md

 the corresponding request when starting a program on the robot that contains the **External Control** program node.
 In order to work properly, make sure that the IP address and script sender port are configured correctly on the robot.

+### Other public interface functions
+This section shall explain the public interface functions that haven't been covered above

+#### `check_calibration()`
+This function opens a connection to the primary interface where it will receive a calibration information as the first message.
+The checksum from this calibration info is compared to the one given to this function.
+Connection to the primary interface is dropped afterwards.

+#### `sendScript()`
+This function sends given URScript code directly to the secondary interface.
+The `sendRobotProgram()` function is a special case that will send the script code given in the `RTDEClient` constructor.

 ### DashboardClient
 The `DashboardClient` wraps the calls on the [Dashboard server](https://www.universal-robots.com/articles/ur-articles/dashboard-server-e-series-port-29999/) directly into C++ functions.